axept/prejss/README.md

 #### Performance Matters

 PostCSS parser is using by default in PreJSS.
 Since PostCSS is adopted for high performance - it uses async approach.
-To use it in sync way, PreJSS uses [deasync](https://github.com/abbr/deasync) for parsing CSS styles on the server.
-It has some costs - deasync blocks Event Loop so everything could be blocked until CSS parsing operation is processing.
+How to get it as sync PreJSS Constraint?
+At the moment PreJSS uses [deasync](https://github.com/abbr/deasync) for parsing CSS styles on the server.
+It has some unpleasant costs - `deasync` blocks Event Loop so everything could be blocked until CSS parsing operation is processing.

 Everything will be OK if you use basic approach which has been described in [Example](#example).
 In this way `deasync` affects only total launch time for server application.
 Generally it's not critical when we compare it with DX (Developer Experience), useful usage.